16 December 2024

 3) Duration: The Daily Scrum is strictly limited to 15 minutes, while Stand-Up meetings can vary in length based on the team’s requirements.

-4) Participants: The Daily Scrum includes only the Scrum team (Developers, Scrum Master, Product Owner), whereas Stand-Ups can involve a wider range of participants, including stakeholders.
+4) Participants: The Daily Scrum includes only the Scrum team (Developers, Scrum Master, and Product Owner), whereas Stand-Ups can involve a wider range of participants, including stakeholders.

 5) Content: The Daily Scrum revolves around three key questions (What was done?
 What will be done?
 Any blockers?), while Stand-Ups may cover more general progress updates without a structured format.